jonmumm/grunt-haml/README.md

 Type: ```string```
 Default: ```global```

-Specifies where to place the resultant template
+Specifies where to place the resultant template.
+Specify ```amd``` to wrap the template in an AMD define statement.

 *Defined only for target == 'js'.*